 And on the tiny Nordic nation, I snuck up on puffins hanging off cliffsides.

-In the Azores, I hiked to the bottom of a caldera, a crater left after an eruption that lead to the collapse of the volcano mouth.
+In the Azores, I hiked to the bottom of a caldera, a crater left after an eruption that leads to the collapse of the volcano’s mouth.

 In Iceland, we hiked some of the greenest fields I’ve ever seen and drank pure glacier water straight from rivers and streams.

-After these back to back experiences, both amazing and different and beautiful beyond words in their own ways, I was a bit burnt out.
+After these back-to-back experiences, both amazing and different and beautiful beyond words in their own ways, I was experiencing a beauty burnout.
 I needed a break, from nature trips anyway.

-I should have booked a museum trip or perhaps done some city walks, something different than seeing more incredible nature, because the last thing I’d ever want to seem is bored, uninterested, or even worse–rude.
+I should have booked a museum trip or perhaps done some city walks, something different than seeing more incredible nature because the last thing I’d ever want to see is boring, uninterested, or even worse–rude.

 But this isn’t the first time I’ve burned out.
 I remember sitting with a friend on a beach in Goa, India, watching the sun go down.
 “Isn’t it gorgeous here?” he asked.
 “Eh, I’ve seen better beaches,” I said, without thinking how awful it sounded.